iusami/WorkRec/docs/ci-fix-summary.md

 - ✅ No more "Unrecognized named-value: 'env'" errors
 - ✅ No more "save-always does not work as intended" warnings
 - ✅ No more "cannot access scripts" errors
+- ✅ No more "Cache service responded with 400" errors
 - ✅ Workflow syntax is now valid
 - ✅ All optimization features remain intact
+- ✅ Simplified caching strategy reduces complexity and improves reliability

 ## Impact